Bassett88/arkosR36S/Frequently-Asked-Questions---RG351V.md

 ## Q. Can the center power LED be completely turned off via software?
 ### A. No.  This LED can only be changed from green to red and back again.
 It can not be completely turned off via software.

-## Q. I've added the roms to the appropriate folder, but once I the SD card inside the console it doesn't seem to find my roms.
+## Q. I've added the roms to the appropriate folder, but once I put the SD card inside the console it doesn't seem to find my roms.
 ### A. Check the following:
 * If you're using a second sd card for roms, make sure you copied your roms to the second sd card and that you followed the steps [here](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RG351V#q-how-do-i-make-use-of-the-second-sd-slot-for-roms-and-games)
 * The roms are in the supported extension for the system per the [Emulators and Ports section](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information)